jundalisay/reveal/content/_index.md

 Month | Goal
 --- | ---
-Jan 2023 | Register company as Barangay Micro Business and make websites and apps for micro and small businesses to earn cash and grow network
+Feb 2023 | Register company as Barangay Micro Business and make websites and apps for micro and small businesses to earn cash and grow network (such as SuperPaso)
 Feb-March 2023 | Finalize agreements with LGUs and donors on plots for planting April 2023 | Finalize agreements with barangays or NGOs for labor.
 Start sowing seeds May 2023 | Transplant seedlings